U8NWXD/oppia-wiki/Custom-ESLint-checks.md

 If you are interested in computability theory, the technical description for this problem is that predicting a program's behavior is an undecidable problem.
 Look up the halting problem if you want to learn more.

-**If you want to prevent code that behaves a certain way, any linter you write must miss some code that performs the undesired behavior, raise an error on benign code, or both.**
+Whenever you are creating a new lint rule, consider whether you are trying to prohibit a textual or a behavioral property.
+If you want to prohibit a textual property, then your task is easy--just write a lint rule that perfectly blocks the property.
+On the other hand, if you want to prohibit a behavior, then you'll need to first decide on textual properties that you can prohibit to approximately prohibit the behavior.
+For example, if you want to stop programs from printing `Hello, world!`, it's approximately equivalent to prohibit literal `Hello, world!` strings.
+Then, write your lint rule to perfectly prohibit those textual properties. **Note that since your textual properties will be an imperfect translation of the behavioral properties you want to prohibit, your lint rule will miss some code that performs the banned behavior, will flag some code that doesn't actually perform the banned behavior, or both.** That's expected given the limits of linters.

 ## Write rules